rabbitstack/fibratus/docs/outputs/http.md

 # HTTP

 Sends events to local/remote endpoints via HTTP protocol.
 Requests are serialized to the data format specified by the `serializer` property, which by default encodes events as `JSON` payloads.
+HTTP requests are randomly load-balanced across endpoints defined in the `endpoints` config property.

 ### Configuration {docsify-ignore}